 iii.
 Mid-Stream churn may indicate a problem with your Sales promising things your Product can't do

 iv.
 Late churn may indicate a problem with broken promises or support cases not being handled efficiently.

 There is a difference between what experiences you think you're delivering vs. what your customers are getting.
 Measure them.
 Customer journey mapping is science

 itself, but still suffering from adoption issues due to a lack of understanding.

 When implemented correctly, it can be hugely rewarding in understanding the experiences you're delivering your customers, v/s what you thought you were.

-Use the insights to your advantage for every aspect of your customer interactions- from your website, to pre-sales, to POC, to Post Sale and into Support and Customer Success.
+Use the insights to your advantage for every aspect of your customer interactions- from your website to pre-sales, POC, Post Sale, and into Support and Customer Success.

 You'll be glad you did.

 A famous saying on Sand-Hill Road, that's held off most of the unicorns that came out of the last bubbles, is:

 "If you focus on solving the customer's problem better than anyone else and focus on giving them an experience better than your competitors, you'll win customers for life."